 Type 157 is Valid to hunt: Exotic animals all legal game birds (except turkeys), all nongame animals, squirrel, javelin and alligator (not valid for other game animals, NOT VALID FOR DEER).
 Stamp endorsement requirements apply.

-Our hog hunting ranch is configured to be a safe/controlled environment that is conducive to training young hunters.
-Hog Hunting at 4J Ranch is within a controlled environment surrounded by an eight foot high game fence.
 We want every person to be safe during their time on the 4J Ranch.
-Only booked hunters, guests, and 4J guides are allowed on the property during a hog hunt.
-All hog hunters have a shortwave radio available to communicate with the cabin, guide, or any hunter on the property.
+Our hog hunting ranch is configured to be a safe/controlled environment that is conducive to training young hunters for blind/stand hunting.
+The hog hunting area at 4J Ranch is surrounded by an eight foot high game fence.
+Only booked hunters, guests, and 4J guides are allowed on the hog hunting property during a hog hunt.
+All hog hunters in blinds use our radios to communicate with the cabin, guide, or any hunter on the property.
 Every hog hunting blind is separated by dense woods to prevent stray bullets reaching another blind.
-Only one hog hunting group is allowed on the property during a stalking hog hunt.
+During a stalking hunt, only one hog hunting group is booked for that morning.